What are macros and how do you count them?

 Counting macros for weight loss

-Many people follow a macro-focused diet in hopes of losing weight.
+Many people follow a macro-focused eating plan in hopes of losing weight.
 As with all weight-loss approaches, shifting the scale requires a calorie deficit—consuming fewer calories than the body burns.
 Counting macros may help some people become more aware of the source and quantity of their daily calories, as well as how physical activity affects their energy needs.
 Ultimately, however, there’s no magic ratio for weight loss, Griffiths explains.
 A 2009 study published in the New England Journal of Medicine concluded that “reduced-calorie diets result in clinically meaningful weight loss regardless of which macronutrients they emphasise.”

-Macros: quality or quantity
+Macros: Quality or quantity

 Macronutrients are just one consideration when it comes to a healthy pattern of eating—vitamins, minerals and other factors matter, too.